iniqkyyy/notes-2/docs/Semester 4/Physics 1 Notes/dict.md

 | $$\Delta \theta=\bar{\omega}t=\frac{1}{2}(\omega_i+\omega_f)t$$ 	| y 	|  	| y 	| y 	| y 	|
 | $$\Delta \theta=\omega_it+\frac{1}{2}\alpha t^2$$ 	| y 	| y 	|  	| y 	| y 	|
 | $$\omega^2=\omega_i^2+2\alpha(\Delta \theta)$$ 	| y 	| y 	| y 	| y 	|  	|

+## Wheel
+- #Wheel-Velocity
+  - $$v_{com}=\omega R$$
+    - Where R is the radius of the wheel, omega is the angular speed of the wheel relative to radius R, and vcom is the linear speed of the wheel's center of mass.
+- #Torque
+  - A turning or twisting action due to a force F.
+  - If a force is exerted at a point given by the position vector r relative to the axis, then the magnitude of the torque is
+    - $$\tau=rF_t=r_{\perp}F=rF\sin(\phi)$$
+    - Where F_t is the component of F perpendicular to r and phi is the angle between r and F. The quantity r_perp is the perpendicular distance between the rotation axis and an extended line running through the F vector.
+This line is called the line of action of F and r_perp is called the moment arm of F. Similarly, r is the moment arm of F_t
+  - SI unit ise Newton-Meter, positive if it rotates a body right-hand and negative if left-hand.